carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5-2021-mapping.md

 - to quantify the relative abundances of different genes, and determine whether specific genes have better coverage than others.
 - to quantify the relative abundances of specific taxa, and determine whether specific taxa are more abundant than others.

-**As you consider this, discuss the following question with your group for this week's postlab questions:**
+**As you consider this, discuss the following question with your group:**

 **Check for understanding:**